Settlement Agreement Solicitors

 Settlement Agreements

-We have advised countless employees and employers in many different sectors on their settlement agreement terms, including issues like the appropriate level of compensation, taxation of payments, bonuses and share options on termination, references and announcements, and more.
+We have advised countless employees and employers in many different sectors on their Settlement Agreement terms, including issues like the appropriate level of compensation, taxation of payments, bonuses and share options on termination, references and announcements, and more.

 We are well known for our expertise as well as our friendly and approachable style.